PetCaseFinder

 Plain-English summary

-A 12-week-old Nigerian dwarf goat kid was hospitalized after having surgery for a blockage caused by urinary stones.
-Unfortunately, he received a dose of a pain relief medication called flunixin meglumine that was 16 times higher than what he should have gotten.
-To treat this overdose, the veterinarians gave him a special fat solution through an IV and then performed a procedure to filter his blood.
-They carefully adjusted the treatment to prevent any complications, and tests showed that the level of the medication in his system dropped significantly.
-Thankfully, after these treatments, the goat showed no signs of any harmful effects from the overdose.
+A 12-week-old Nigerian dwarf goat was hospitalized after a surgery for urinary stones and accidentally received a dose of a pain medication (flunixin meglumine) that was 16 times higher than what he should have gotten.
+To treat this overdose, the veterinarians used a special fat solution (lipid emulsion) and a procedure called therapeutic plasma exchange to remove the excess medication from his system.
+They carefully adjusted the treatment to prevent complications, and after the procedures, the goat showed no signs of gastrointestinal or kidney problems from the overdose.
+This case highlights effective ways to manage medication overdoses in young goats.

 Abstract